Argyraspides/KrustyKrab/README.md

 # Krusty Krab Simulator

-This is just a quick project I did because a colleague of mine caught a race condition in my source code.
+This is just a quick project I did because a colleague of mine caught a race condition in one of my pull requests.
 Having never really written any multithreaded code before besides very rudimentary stuff, and feeling a bit embarassed, I thought I would just make a classic producer-consumer application with Krusty Krab as the setting and give myself as many mines to step on as possible with condition variables, so I can get into the headspace of being more careful about these things in future.